STAT545-UBC/STAT545-UBC-original-website/shiny03_activity.md

 shinyApp(ui = ui, server = server)
 ```

-**Exercise:** Change the product type radio buttons to get generated in the server with the values from the dataset, instead of being created in the UI with the values entered manually.
-If you're feeling confident, try adding an input for "subtype" that will get re-generated every time a new type is chosen, and will be populated with all the subtype options available (for example, if WINE is selected, then the subtype are white wine, red wine, etc.).

 # Share your app with the world

 Remember how every single app is a web page powered by an R session on a computer?
 So far, you've been running Shiny locally, which means your computer was used to power the app.
 It also means that the app was not accessible to anyone on the internet.
 If you want to share your app with the world, you need to host it somewhere.